mkg144/broadway_grosses/README.md

 Also included in here is an analysis.ipynb.
 Currently empty, but some analysis to come on broadway grosses/attendance!

+My purpose for creating this project was to demonstrate different analytics skills, learn some new ones, and play around with data from an industry I'm passionate about.

+I started off with some ETL because it's hard to do analysis work without actual data 🙃

+Some Technologies and Skills involved:
+- Docker
+- Git
+- Google Cloud
+  - Account and project creation
+  - Setting up billing
+  - Creating service account
+  - Different authentication methods
+- Python
+  - pandas
+  - pandas_gbq
+  - bigquery
+  - re (regular expressions)
+  - BeautifulSoup4 (for parsing web data)

 ## Table of Contents

 - [Prerequisites](#prerequisites)